JEFH507/org-chart-goose-orchestrator/backups/20251027-173349/README.md

   - architecture/: Diagrams and architecture notes
   - api/: API documentation (to be added in the technical phase)
   - guides/: User and admin guides (to be added)
-- goose-versions-references/ (upstream Goose references + our analysis docs)
+- goose-versions-references/ (upstream goose references + our analysis docs)
 - scripts/: Automation scripts (setup, deploy, backup)
 - src/: Source code (to be added in implementation phases)
 - tests/: Test suites (to be added)